 Public access from the north and south is nearly all blocked by private lands.
-The same is true for most of the eastern and western boundaries except at the state horse trail entrance near Thendara and the Big Otter jeep road from the west.
+The same is true for most of the eastern and western boundaries except at the Big Otter Trail entrance near Thendara and the Big Otter Lake road in Independence River Wild Forest from the west.

 The following non-conforming uses have been removed from this area: 6.5 miles of a truck trail, 2.3 miles of snowmobile trails, one fire tower, one observer cabin and 1.8 miles of telephone line.
-This area now fully complies with wilderness standards.
+This area now fully complies with Wilderness standards.